 If you are doing this for a fussy eater, only ferment them for a couple of days, until only slightly sour and then build it up to a full 5 days of souring.
 When they are ready they need to go into the fridge otherwise they'll keep fermenting.

-I am so organised when I have these on hand for the many many bento boxes and long drives we make and take.
-(5 teens in the house).
+I am so organised when I have these on hand for packing lunches, or a long trip.
 Don't judge my love of a good lunch box - I really got into the joy of taking time to make balanced, visually appealing lunches when I was a nanny in Japan - a high-pressure situation.
 Before that it was vegemite sandwiches... actually, there used to be a beetroot and cheese sandwich, sometimes a fritz and cheese with sauce..... those are still good.

 Ingredients and Equipment